JaKooLit/OpenSuse-Hyprland/README.md

 - to change the theme, edit ~/.zshrc ZSH_THEME="desired theme"

 ### ✨ Hyprland Dot Notes
-~~ SUPER H for HINT or click on the waybar HINT!
-Button!~~ (DOES NOT WORK WITH OPENSUSE.
-Since I dont know how to install YAD)
+- SUPER H for HINT or click on the waybar HINT!
+Button
-- SUPER SHIFT H to launch the Some quick tips and tricks!

 ### ✨ Packages that are manually downloaded and build.
 These packages will not be updated by dnf and have to be manually updated
 - nwg-look [`LINK`](https://github.com/nwg-piotr/nwg-look)